NekokeCore/Hackintosh-ONDA-H510-VH/README.md

 | Audio | Realtek ALC897 |

 ## Other
-1.Hibernate not working now.
+1. Hibernate not working now.

-2.OpenCore boot up will display some garbled code, but does not affect normal use.
+2. OpenCore boot up will display some garbled code, but does not affect normal use.